paulo-pertierra/google-professional-devops-cert-notes/3.1 Balancing change, velocity, and reliability of the service./Error Budgets.md

 The tool SRE uses to balance service reliability with the pace of innovation.

+Main benefit is there is ommon incentive that allows product development and SRe to find the right balance between innovation and reliability.

 The error budget is  - SLO.
 1 - 99.9% = 0.1%

 If our service receives 1,000,000 requests in four weeks, a 99.9% availability SLO gives us a budget of 1,000 errors over that period.